 Silver Plate Elephant Austrian Novelty Claret Jug

 They also design their own products like the vintage sari lampshades I mentioned, massive fabric ball pendant shades and they re-cover ottomans and trunk style drawers.
 You can also pick up a branded scented candle or diffuser as a gift while you are there.
 Whatever you want to buy, they probably have it, and they are also likely to have something you never knew you wanted to buy until you see it.
 Take your credit card with you!

 Guinevere Antiques Shop Information

-For more information, go to the website where you can view the products Guinevere.
+For more information, go to the Guinevere Website where you can view the products.
 This is a special shop so you really should make an effort to visit.
 The address is 574-580 Kings Road, London SW6 2DY.
-It is near to the Lots Road end of Kings Road so the nearest stations are Fulham Broadway (District Line), Parsons Green (District Line) and Imperial Wharf (Overground and Southern Railways).
+It is near to the Lots Road end of Kings Road, so the closest stations are Fulham Broadway (District Line), Parsons Green (District Line) and Imperial Wharf (Overground and Southern Railways).
 The store is located in a pretty street with other interiors shops to browse so you can explore further.
 You’ll find a cute café come restaurant opposite called Megan’s where I ate breakfast before my visit.
-Opening times are Monday to Friday 9.30am-6pm and Saturday 10am-5.30pm, closed on Sunday.
+Opening times are Monday to Friday from 9.30 am until 6 pm, and Saturday 10 am until 5.30 pm, closed on Sunday.